After ICE Raid, A Shortage Of Welders In Tigertown, Texas

 So the work is done by men like Ignacio Barrios, a sturdy, 36-year-old welder who came here illegally from Oaxaca, Mexico.
 He worked at Load Trail for 17 years before getting swept up in the ICE operation.

-He wears an American flag T-shirt, and sits in the church that's helping to support his family of five now that he's out of work.
-Barrios paid a $5,000 bond to get out of detention, and is waiting for his day in immigration court.
+He wears an American flag T-shirt and sits in the church that's helping to support his family of five now that he's out of work.
+Barrios paid a $5,000 bond to get out of detention and is waiting for his day in immigration court.

 "You have to work hard," he says in Spanish.
 "Lots of times you get injured, burned, you break your fingers.
-It gets over 100 degrees in the there.
+It gets over 100 degrees in there.
 I've seen that Americans don't want to do the kind of work that we do."

-Cal Jillson, a political scientist at Southern Methodist University in Dallas, says "Texas has always been knowingly duplicitous when it comes to illegal immigration."
+Cal Jillson, a political scientist at Southern Methodist University in Dallas, says, "Texas has always been knowingly duplicitous when it comes to illegal immigration."

 On the one hand, Texas is a staunch law-and-order state where conservatives support Trump's immigration agenda; on the other hand, Jillson says, if ICE is too successful, "employers are wondering where they're going to find people to man their businesses if American high school graduates aren't going to do it."

 Lamar County, where the trailer manufacturers are headquartered, is crimson Trump country.
-Yet, to hear the trailer bosses tell it, the administration's immigrant roundups threaten a lifeblood of the county.
+Yet to hear the trailer bosses tell it, the administration's immigrant roundups threaten a lifeblood of the county.
 Locals who voted for Trump are nonetheless sympathetic to the hard-working, undocumented welders.

 Every morning, a group of retirees meets at the Dairy Queen in the county seat of Paris to drink coffee and mull over the state of the nation.